friends-ce-3-group/capstone-documentation/README.md

 - Address the vulnerabilities found in the container images by the ECR scanning service.
 - Switch from RDS to DynamoDB for database services.
 - Switch from ECS Task to AWS Lambda for the thumbnail conversion service.
-- Implement security scanning in CI workflows.
-- Implement application unit testing in CI workflows.
+- Implement application unit testing, security scanning, and static code analysis in CI workflows.
 - Implement a multi-environment CD workflow with proper controls.

 ## Appendix